Leave No Trace Level 2 Instructor (Master Educator)

 Course Outline

 This course will run rain or shine, so be prepared for whatever weather we could encounter.
+Sample course schedules provided.
+You will provide all your own meals.

 This institution is operated under special use permit with the Nantahala National Forest.